Thoracic Surgery at NYM

 New York Methodist Hospital has been named a "Center of Excellence Epicenter for Robotic Thoracic Surgery," the first such center in the Northeast and the third in the United States.
 The daVinci robotic surgical system, a powerful tool, provides advanced three-dimensional visualization and enhanced dexterity that allows the surgeon to operate through tiny incisions, providing increased surgical precision and, in many cases, a better outcome and a better patient experience.

-To find a surgeon specializing in thoracic surgery, or robotic thoracic surgery, click here and search by "Institute" or "Doctor's specialty."
+To find a surgeon specializing in thoracic surgery, click here and search by "Institute" and/or "Doctor's specialty."

 For more information or to find a surgeon by telephone, call the Division of Thoracic Surgery at 718.780.7700.